mmonyok/05-HW-dayPlanner/README.md

 6. Edit in your code editor and continue to commit, push changes and perform other Git actions using your repository https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html.

 ## Usage
+- To utilize this page, click any time slot and enter the text you want for that hour time slot.
+Click the corresponding save icon to the right and the entered text will be saved, even when the page is refreshed.
+The clear text just delete it and click the save button.
+The current hour will be orange-red; future hours will be green; and previous hours will be brown.

 ![Screenshot of finished project.](./images/screenshot.png)
 ![Screenshot showing planner in use.](./images/screenshot2.png)
 ![GIF of web application.](images/dayPlannerGIF.gif)